What is Biting His Tail?

 A dog that is excessively biting at his tail should be seen by a veterinarian.
 A veterinarian can exam your dog and run a few diagnostic tests, which will help find the underlying cause of the tail biting.

 Impacted glands will be expressed by the veterinarian.
 Gland abscesses may need to be lanced.
 Your dog will be prescribed antibiotics and pain medication.
-An Elizabethan collar will need to be worn to prevent the dog from biting or licking at the area.
+An Elizabethan collar might need to be worn to prevent the dog from biting or licking at the area.

 If x-rays confirm a fractured tail, the dog’s tail may need to be splinted.
 Tail abrasions or lacerations will need to be cleaned and treated with antibiotic ointment.
-The tail will be bandaged and your dog will have to wear an Elizabethan collar.
+The tail will be bandaged and your dog will probably have to wear an Elizabethan collar.

 A diet that is high in fiber may help prevent a loose stool.
 The harder stool will put more pressure on the glands and help them to secrete.